thecppzoo/thecppzoo.github.io/power-set-covariant-return-type-revisited.md

 # The idiom of the "power set covariant return type" template pattern revisited

 I wrote a set of five articles for my blog that cover aspects of the power set covariant return type idiom.
-Because of a presentation by Ben Deane at CPPCon 2018 on ["Declarative Style..."](https://cppcon2018.sched.com/event/FnLS/easy-to-use-hard-to-misuse-declarative-style-in-c) (video nor slides yet available) which mentions it, I thought about consolidating the old writings into a self-sufficient article on the subject.
+Because of a presentation by Ben Deane at CPPCon 2018 on ["Declarative Style..."](https://cppcon2018.sched.com/event/FnLS/easy-to-use-hard-to-misuse-declarative-style-in-c) (video nor slides yet available) which shows it (although not by name), I thought about consolidating the old writings into a self-sufficient article on the subject.

-Let us start at a motivating use case.
+Let us start with a motivating use case.

 ## Partial lists of function call arguments

 In my article ["Lists of function call arguments"](https://thecppzoo.blogspot.com/2015/12/lists-of-function-call-arguments.html) I refer to something which is not expressible in C++, lists of function call arguments.
-This insuficiency is more glaring when they make function calls error prone.
-One example is when conveying to the function a set of boolean configuration flags, a concrete example, let's say a typographic font may have the options of being underlined, bold, italic or strike-through.
+This insufficiency is more glaring when they make function calls error prone.
+One example is when conveying to the function a set of boolean configuration flags.
+Let us use a very concrete example: a typographic font may have the options of being underlined, bold, italic or strike-through.
 This makes sense in C++:

 ```c++
 struct Font {